rakshitchoudhary/FastFaceDetection/README.md

 Can you make the library smaller?
 + Usually the descriptor would be 80MB and more.
 It's already only 9MB for most platforms.
 So: We could go down in 1,5MB steps, but this will also massively accuracy.
 Once you bought a license you can choose which size you want to go with.

-### Release notes

-v4.1.0 - 11th July 2018

-+ All: Changed 3D calculation model a bit.
-This might result in slightly different placement and rotationX.
-+ Info: We started to work on BRFv5 (yeha!)

-v4.0.1 - 09th November 2017

-+ JS: Added: WASM export to Javascript SDK.
-+ JS: Fix: Found a workaround for iOS 11 (in Safari) for starting the camera.
-+ JS: Updated: CreateJS to v1.0.2 (easel) and v1.0.1 (preload).
-+ JS: Updated: ThreeJS to r88.
-+ Minor cleanups
-+ Known issue: JS SDK is slow in Chrome 63 because of this bug: https://bugs.chromium.org/p/chromium/issues/detail?id=768775

-v4.0.0 - 20th June 2017

-It's done!
-After over a year of development Tastenkunst is proud to announce the release of BRFv4.

-+ Changed: Completely rewritten the C++ core: image handling, face detection and tracking algorithms etc.
-+ Changed: Image data can now be of any site.
-BRFv4 will handle the scaling internally.
-+ Changed: Point tracking and face tracking can now be done simultaneously.
-+ Changed: Face tracking algorithm changed from ASM to ERT.
-This comes with an increased file size though (For JS up from 2MB to 10MB)
-+ Added: Multi face tracking.
-It is now possible to track more than one face.
-+ Added: Example project for native Android (Java, Android Studio project)
-+ Added: Example project for macOS (C++, Xcode project, needs brewed OpenCV for camera handling and drawing)
-+ Added: Example project for Windows (C++, Visual Studio 2017 project, needs OpenCV for camera handling and drawing)
-+ Added: Adobe AIR native extension now supports Windows, macOS, iOS and Android.
-+ Removed: Support for Flash Player (SWF in Browser).

 ### Licenses